plan-systems/design-docs/README.md

 For the PLAN end-user, using a graphics engine affords:
-   - A realtime, visual, and spatially-oriented interface
+   - A real-time, visual, and spatially-oriented interface
    - A first-class input and display device experience
    - Full horsepower of the user's device/workstation
    - Transparent end-to-end encryption